 What’s the story behind our Color Series?

-It began with an innocent question over dinner when I was 38.
-My business partner asked me I thought I would still be doing this when I turned 40 years old.
-Y’all, his face (and my husband’s) when I answered with the following was priceless.
+It all began with an innocent question over dinner when I was 38.
+My business partner asked me if I thought I would still be doing this when I turned 40 years old.
+Y’all, his face (and my husband’s) when I answered with the following was priceless:

 “Of course!
 But I have this idea!
 I’m going to dye my hair several different colors and film workouts to match the thematic elements of each spectrum.
 I’m thinking blue, purple, red, maybe green?”

 I mean, I’m the church girl who took a Sunday school class entitled “Purple Hair Doesn’t Mean A Black Heart” and who fretted about the worldliness of a few blonde highlights back in my twenties.
 Apparently approaching 40 was emboldening to me, and once I spoke it out loud, the color series began to take shape.
 All puns intended.

 Announcing Our New “Color Series” of Home Workouts

 I was more than 6 months into bouncing blue breathing concepts around in my head and grappling with green hair inspiration (my husband wasn’t too sure about that one, but I pulled it off when the time came) before anyone even mentioned the chakras … which left me feeling a bit dumb for not connecting those dots sooner … but while this project includes some Yoga in a few of the workouts (not all), and the chakras did provide some further inspiration for perspiration, this color series of home workouts couldn’t be confined by Roy G. Biv or “yellow for the solar plexus.”